RisingWorld/admin-tools/Readme.txt

 1) Copyright and Licence

-Zcript is copyright Benjamin Vianey, 2015, and files herein are licensed under the Affero General Public License version 3, the text of which can be found in LICENSE, or any later version of the AGPL, unless otherwise noted.
-Attribution information is contained in the AUTHORS file.
+Zcript is copyright Benjamin Vianey, 2015, and files herein are licensed under the Affero General Public License version 3, the text of which can be found here <http://www.gnu.org/licenses/>, or any later version of the AGPL, unless otherwise noted.
 Zcript is based on H0tscript (by H0tw1r3), which is also under AGPL.